affinda/affinda-python/docs/models.md

 :ivar ingest_email: When you send email to this address, any document attached in the body will be uploaded to this collection.
 :vartype ingest_email: str
+:ivar tailored_extractor_requested: Whether a tailored extractor has been requested for this collection.
+:vartype tailored_extractor_requested: bool

 <a id="models._models.Collection.__init__"></a>